bridgecrew-perf6/cv-seminar-deployment-showcase/README.md

 ```
 will start them.
 For build instructions etc. use the create-react app documentation.

-To run the server, cd into the "backend" directory of the thin client.
-Install the dependencies from the pyproject.toml then run
+To run the server, cd into the `cv_sem_demo_thin/backend` directory of the thin client.
+Install the dependencies from the `.pyproject.toml` then run

 ```
 python ml_backend.py